 Isolation can be another feature of retirement.
 Here is how Dr. Ananda explained it:

-The Mental Health Impact of an Identity Crisis/Boredom/Isolation
+What Is the Mental Health Impact of an Identity Crisis/Boredom/Isolation?

 All of these issues can take a mental health toll in the form of “a lot of depression and feelings of disempowerment, lack of purpose and meaning in life,” Dr. Ananda said.
 “You’ll often see an increase in drinking and substance abuse … A person may have already had a mental health or substance abuse problem, but it just gets worse.”